How Knoxville's Standard Knitting Mill could be redeveloped after fire

 Standard Knitting Mill was the city’s largest employer at one time and claimed to be the second-largest knitting mill in America, historic preservation nonprofit Knox Heritage said.
 After almost nine decades in operation, the factory shut down in 1989.
 The building was also the home of Delta Apparel until 2007.

+“It was not the first textile mill in Knoxville or the second, but it became the biggest over the years.
+And I think it may have been the biggest single employer in Knoxville at one time,” Jack Neely, the Executive Director of the Knoxville History Project, said.

-The remaining buildings were acquired by WRS, Inc. in 2019, a South Carolina-based real estate investment firm, with plans to redevelop the 435,667-square-foot property into a mixed-use development including loft-style apartments, a marketplace for local retailers and restaurants, creative office space and rooftop farming.
+The remaining buildings were acquired for redevelopment in 2019 by WRS, Inc., a South Carolina-based real estate investment firm, with plans to redevelop the 435,667-square-foot property into a mixed-use development including loft-style apartments, a marketplace for local retailers and restaurants, creative office space and rooftop farming.

 WRS, Inc. told WATE they still have plans to redevelop the property with the hope of preserving as much of the historic character of the building as possible.
 The group aims to make an announcement regarding the future of the project in the coming months.

-Note: EDITOR’S NOTE: This story has been updated to include additional information.